manasiPandey21/ZingifyBackened/README.md

-This is readme for Zingify
+This is readme for Zingify.
+It uses NodeJs for api's and MongoDb for database.